wegettingit/mep-api/.gpt-agent/README.md

 - Validate all models have correct defaults, timestamps
 - Add error handling to all route responses
 - Propose schema improvements if any inefficiencies exist
+- 🧠 Add Smart Prep Routine Learning

+This new feature allows MEP to suggest common prep items for a given day based on past saves, simulating a sous chef’s memory.

 ## 🤖 What the Human Will Handle:
 - Testing in Render, Notion table updates